MohamadCM/AnimalsCardGame/README.md

 # AnimalsCardGame
-Simple animals card game created with java :)
+A simple CLI animals card game created with Java as a practice for "Advanced programming" course.